 On September 24, 2019, the U.S. Department of Labor’s Wage & Hour Division issued its final rule updating the threshold earnings necessary for application of the Executive, Administrative, and Professional exemptions to the overtime rules established by the federal Fair Labor Standards Act (“FLSA”).
 The last salary threshold increase was in 2004.
 The new rule takes effect January 1, 2020.

 The FLSA requires payment of a minimum hourly wage and overtime to employees who are not otherwise “exempt.”
-Currently, to qualify for one of these three so-called “white collar” exemptions, an employee must:
+Currently, to qualify for one of these three so-called “white collar” exemptions, an

 - be paid a salary (a predetermined and fixed amount not subject to reduction based on variation in quality or quantity of work performed)—the “salary basis test;”